Lawmakers gut bill aimed at protecting Maine lakes

 Hill and Williams emphasized the importance of prevention programs like courtesy boat inspections and teaching volunteers invasive species identification, which can help contain outbreaks early on and keep them from spreading to new water bodies.

-Williams also commended state funding to expand undersized culverts in Maine, preventing them from washing out and sending nutrient-ladent sediment spewing into nearby water bodies.
+Williams also commended state funding to expand undersized culverts in Maine, preventing them from washing out and sending nutrient-laden sediment spewing into nearby water bodies.

 But when it comes to containing both aquatic invasive species and erosion, Williams said there is never enough staff or resources to work with each lake community in Maine.